Announcement and Guidelines: 2013-2016

 What are the project evaluation requirements?

-Adult Literacy Library Services Grant projects will demonstrate that the project is effective in meeting the needs of young people and their parents or caregivers.
+Adult Literacy Library Services Grant projects will demonstrate that the project is effective in meeting the workforce development and literacy needs of out-of-school adults aged 16 and over.

 Each Adult Literacy Library Services project must have an outcome-based plan for evaluation in place at the beginning of the project so those involved in the activities will know how to gather data to assess the results.
 The plan will be described in the application and evaluation activities will be included in the project timeline.